jorritjorritsma/gpsphoto/README.md

 # gpsphoto
-python library to store photos with gps coordinates in EXIF header and exposing the locations in a GIS
+Python library and WSGI scripts to upload and retrieve gps referenced photos.